nonZero/setups/migrate.md

     fab create_db

-and then:
+and migrate...

+    @task
+    def migrate():
+        m('migrate --noinput')

+...run:

     fab m:migrate

 ## Create a Django Superuser (Optional)

-If you would like, you can create a superuser for your project:
+If you would like, you can create a superuser for your project.
+Add:

+    @task
+    def create_superuser():
+        m('createsuperuser', True)

+and run:

-    fab m:createsuperuser
+    fab m:create_superuser